Cold Weather Concrete

 Using this standard, Superintendent John White placed more than 70% of the concrete at the Colonial Village project under cold weather concrete procedures through February 11.
 Five of eight placement days from January 10 through February 11 were below freezing, with three of those days below 20 degrees.

-As Dwight Eisenhower once remarked, “In preparing for battle I have always found that plans are useless, but planning is indispensable.”
-A successful winter concrete operation requires meticulous planning on the part of the project team: mobilization of concrete blankets, keeping temperature charts, and carefully consideration of the concrete mix design.
+A successful winter concrete operation requires meticulous planning on the part of the project team: mobilization of concrete blankets, keeping temperature charts, and careful consideration of the concrete mix design.

 In order to combat ground frost, the L.I.F.E. team utilized a glycol ground heater.
 The ground heater, in combination with blankets and tarps, was used to thaw the interior footprint of the buildings to prepare for interior footings and elevator pits.
 Unsuitable soil was removed from the interior foundations and replaced with compacted stone to ensure that new footings were never placed on frozen ground, snow, or ice.
 The stone sub-base provides an added safety benefit by keeping the crews out of the mud, reducing slip and fall potential.